Troy Orphan Asylum: Vanderheyden today

 The modern Vanderheyden serves over 500 individuals and families in locations throughout the Capital Region, including a main campus and residential facility at 614 Cooper Hill Road in Wynantskill.
 Vanderheyden provides a New York State Regents-accredited school program for youth grades 7-12, a residential program, youth emergency services, and community and home-based programs including outings and events for children and families.
 It is an 853 school.
 Karen Carpenter-Palumbo, formerly the commissioner of the New York State Office of Alcoholism and Substance Abuse Services, has served as Vanderheyden's president/CEO since 2012.

 Notable residents

 Dorothy Lavinia Brown lived at the Troy Orphan Asylum from the time she was five months old until she was about twelve (1914-1926).
 Her mother tried to adopt her back, but Brown repeatedly ran away from her mother and returned to the orphanage.
-During her stay there, she found her inspiration to study medicine.
+During her stay there, she found inspiration to study medicine.
 Brown went on to become the first African American female surgeon in the southern United States, and the first African American woman to become a fellow at the American College of Surgeons.